 The EFI_PCI_EXPRESS_PLATFORM_PROTOCOL is published by a platform-aware driver.
 This protocol is optional; this protocol is used during the PCI enumeration phase.
 There cannot be more than one instance of this protocol in the system.

-The PCI Bus driver shall use the new interface GetPolicy() to retrieve the platform policy first, to select which of the defined set of the PCI Express features that needs to be initialized.
+The PCI Bus driver shall use the new interface GetPolicy() to retrieve the platform policy first, to select which of the defined set of the PCI Express features need to be initialized.
 This shall be called just once to determine the platform request for configuring the PCI Express feature list.
 An error status returned would be considered as non-compatibility with platform and the PCI Express features shall not be configured by the PCI Bus driver.

-The PCI Bus driver shall use the new interface GetDevicePolicy() to retrieve the device-specific platform policy, and it shall do after the main stages of the PCI enumeration, before it initializes the PCI Express features.
+The PCI Bus driver shall use the new interface GetDevicePolicy() to retrieve the device-specific platform policy, and it shall do so after the main stages of the PCI enumeration, before it initializes the PCI Express features.

 The PCI Bus driver shall use the new interface NotifyDeviceState() as the notification to the platform, after it has completed the initialization of the PCI Express features.

 As per the present definition and specification of this protocol, the major version is 1, and minor version is 1.
-Any driver utilizing this protocol shall use these versions number to maintain the backward compatibility as per its specification changes in future.
+Any driver utilizing this protocol shall use these version numbers to maintain the backward compatibility as per its specification changes in future.

 EFI_PCI_EXPRESS_OVERRIDE_PROTOCOL